Lisa Cook could soon become the first Black woman on the Fed. Republicans say she’s not qualified.

 No Republicans objected when President Donald Trump nominated Amy Coney Barrett to the Supreme Court in 2020, living up to his promise that a woman would fill the late Ruth Bader Ginsburg’s seat.

-Sen. Roger Wicker (R-Miss.) recently accused Biden of trying to fill “some sort of quota” with his intent to pick a Black woman.
+Yet Sen. Roger Wicker (R-Miss.) recently accused Biden of trying to fill “some sort of quota” with his intent to pick a Black woman.
 Sen. Ted Cruz (R-Tex.), a member of the Senate Judiciary Committee, called Biden’s pledge “offensive” and “discriminatory” on his podcast.
 Sen. Josh Hawley (R-Mo.), another GOP member of the committee, on Fox News likened it to a gender and racial “litmus test,” and he told CNN that it sends the message that a nominee’s ethnic background outweighs their record or beliefs.

 Cramer on Wednesday distanced himself from Republican colleagues who have focused on the racial aspect of Biden’s potential Supreme Court nominee, saying he would be more likely to vote against the person based on philosophical differences.